plainas/icl/README.md

 Have your favorite one-liners allways at your fingertips.

-## installation
+## Installation

-One line installation is provided for convenience, but I encourage you read the installation scripts.
+One line installation is provided for convenience, but you are encouraged to read the installation scripts.

 ### Fish shell

+warning: this works for fish 3 only.
+Check the manual installation procedure below if you intend to use this with fish 2.

 ```shellscript
 curl -sSL https://raw.githubusercontent.com/plainas/icl/master/install_fish.sh | /bin/sh